• Home

 Nepal is a multi-ethnic country with many different ethnic groups, including Parvati Hindu, Magar, Tharu, Tamang, and Newar.
 As of the end of June 2023, the number of people with Specified Skilled Worker (i) in all fields is 3,428.
 Of these, 105 Nepalese are working in construction sites.
 In addition, the construction sector's 1st status evaluation test is scheduled to begin in February 2024.
 Nepal will likely become one of the priority countries for accepting foreigners in the future.

-Why not consider accepting Nepalese trainees after deepening your understanding of their history, culture, religious views, and customs?
-The course will feature a lecturer with extensive experience in accepting Nepalese trainees.
-You can ask the lecturer questions directly in the Q&A corner.
+Why not consider accepting Nepal after deepening your understanding of the history, culture, religious views, customs, etc. of Nepal, which is a hot topic right now?
+The lecture will be attended by a lecturer with experience in accepting Nepalese Technical Intern Training students.
+You can ask questions directly to the instructor in the question corner.

 Please join us for the 5th lecture on coexistence with foreigners, "Getting to know Nepal!"